ksachdeva/langchain-graphrag/README.md

 In terms of configuration it is limited by the number of command line options exposed.

+That said, the way core library is written you can easily replace any component by your own implementation i.e. your choice of LLM, embedding models etc. Even some of the classes as long as they implement the required interface.

 ```bash
 # To generate the index
 # default set azure_openai/gpt4-o/text-embedding-3-small